 - 1. The Breathitt County Board of Education voted (5-0) to accept the Commissioner's recommendation that the district move from a designation of state managed to a designation of state assisted. - 2.
 Ending balance for June 30, 2019, \$2,645,000; which is approximately 19% contingency (up over \$645,000 from last year). - 3.
 The district is making academic data-driven decisions by purchasing evidence-based science curriculum resources (\$200,000) for grades K-8.
 Additionally, reading and mathematics curriculum resources were purchased (\$400,000) and strategy work has shown promise with student academic achievement.
 Students engage in goal setting and have a conversational knowledge of where they are academically and what steps they can take to improve. - 4.
-District received grant award notification from Kentucky Governor's Office of Early Childhood in the amount of \$59,943, to help support local preschool/daycare students. - 5.
+The transition of grades K-6 from LBJ Elementary to Sebastian Elementary has been smooth.
+Renovation project of Sebastian started December 2019, with a projected completion date of June 1, 2020 (renovation of front entrance-security vestibules and turning old locker rooms into 2 classrooms and 2 new bathrooms). - 5.
 Safety and security measures have been enhanced, including the hiring of a School Resource Officer, the construction and renovation of security vestibules, and the implementation of the Raptor Visitor Management System.
 Emergency management plans have been updated in conjunction with community agencies.
 Review of final school safety assessment reports of Breathitt High School and Sebastian Elementary conducted by the Kentucky Center for School Safety, showed improvement and provided positive feedback. - 6.
-The transition of grades K-6 from LBJ Elementary to Sebastian Elementary has been smooth.
-Renovation project of Sebastian is in process and should begin in December 2019, with a projected completion date of June 1, 2020. - 7.
 The Award Notification was received for the School Improvement Fund for 7th and 8th Grade.
-The Turnaround Team and the Advisory Leadership Team meet regularly to discuss and monitor plan implementation. - 8.
-As part of PD in July, teachers utilized standards rollout resources and curriculum evaluation processes to update/refine curriculum pacing guides that reflect the updated Reading & Writing, Mathematics and Social Studies standards. - 9.
-District non-negotiables for academics--strong instruction, deep engagement, grade appropriate assignments, and high expectations--continue to be reinforced during school and district leadership team meetings and professional learning communities. - 10.
-All teachers have been provided with new devices and are expected to utilize this resource to improve instruction. - 11.
-The district continues to build leadership capacity at all levels, through the continuous improvement process and partnerships with KDE. - 12.
-Attendance for the 2018-2019 school year ended at 94.8; up from 94.1. - 13.
-Growth factor report for the 2019-2020 school year shows an increase of seven students, first positive growth in several years. - 14.
-The Breathitt Board of Education approved the purchase of 2 new buses (\$220,000 from the general fund).
+The Turnaround Team and the Advisory Leadership Team meet regularly to discuss and monitor plan implementation.
+Progress toward the goals of the turnaround plan will be presented at the January Board of Education meeting. - 7.
+As part of PD in July, November and January, teachers utilized standards rollout resources and curriculum evaluation processes to update/refine curriculum pacing guides that reflect the updated Reading & Writing, Mathematics and Social Studies standards.
+Kentucky Academic Standards work continues through job-embedded professional learning as well as teacher workshops.
+This work is supported in part by the \$10,600 KAS Mini Grant that was awarded to the district. - 8.
+District non-negotiables for academics--strong instruction, deep engagement, grade appropriate assignments, and high expectations--continue to be reinforced during school and district leadership team meetings and professional learning communities. - 9.
+All teachers have been provided with new devices and are expected to utilize this resource to improve instruction.
+A Technology Integration Specialist has been hired to support teachers in incorporating evidence-based instructional practices utilizing technology into instruction. - 10.
+The district continues to build leadership capacity at all levels, through the continuous improvement process and partnerships with KDE. - 11.
+Attendance for the 2018-2019 school year ended at 94.8; up from 94.1. - 12.
+Growth factor report for the 2019-2020 school year shows an increase of seven students, first positive growth in several years. - 13.
+The Breathitt Board of Education approved the purchase of 2 new buses (\$220,000 from the general fund). - 14.
+District received grant award notification from Kentucky Governor's Office of Early Childhood in the amount of \$59,943, to help support local preschool/daycare students.